arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 It's no secret that getting started with Property-Based Testing (PBT) is hard.
 This series of articles does not have the presumption of changing this fact.
 It is merely the outcome of the observations and thoughts I have gathered during my personal journey.<br/>
 However, I hope it can be of some help to the fellow programmer.

+> To Keti, a passionate programmer I estimate.
 ## Index
 1. Utterly opinionated introduction to Property Testing
 2. [Shut up and code!](2023-08-10-property-testing-2.md)